Skip to main content

 Best Practices for Reverse DNS

 • Match forward and reverse — Ensure your rDNS hostname has a corresponding A record pointing back to your IP address.
-This bidirectional match is called a Forward-Confirmed Reverse DNS (FCrDNS) and is considered best practice.
+This bidirectional match is called Forward-Confirmed Reverse DNS (FCrDNS) and is the gold standard that email providers look for.

-• Use a real domain you own — Set the rDNS to a hostname under a domain you control, not a made-up or generic name.
+• Use a real domain you own — Set the rDNS to a hostname under a domain you control.
+Made-up or generic names will not pass verification checks and defeat the purpose of setting rDNS in the first place.

-• Use a descriptive hostname — Choose a hostname that reflects the server’s purpose (e.g., mail.yourdomain.com for a mail server).
+• Use a descriptive hostname — Choose something that reflects the server’s role. mail.yourdomain.com for a mail server, web.yourdomain.com for a web server, or vps1.yourdomain.com if you have multiple servers.

-Changes typically take effect within a few minutes, but full DNS propagation across the internet can take up to 24-48 hours.
-You can verify the record using tools like dig -x YOUR_IP or online DNS lookup services.
+Changes typically take effect within a few minutes on FREAKHOSTING’s infrastructure.
+However, remote servers may cache the old record for a while — full DNS propagation across the internet can take up to 24-48 hours.
+You can verify the record using dig -x YOUR_IP or online DNS lookup services.

-You can enter any hostname, but for it to work properly, that hostname should have an A record pointing to your IP address.
-Without the matching forward record, the rDNS record alone may not satisfy verification checks.
+You can enter any hostname, but for it to work properly, that hostname must have a forward A record pointing to your IP address.
+Without the matching forward record, rDNS verification checks (like those performed by email servers) will fail, making the rDNS record effectively useless.

 Need Extra Help?